axelriseup/Overwatch/README.md

 ## Approaches to Expansion for the Future

 - Visualizing the wallet performance with easy-to-read graphs and pie charts (No Overload - Keep it clean).

-- Option to visualize specified products only.
-This would open new information input for products which could perhaps be advertised in a specified timeslot (fulfilled marketing aspect).
+- Option to visualize specified products only (Listed products by LNBits TPoS or external pay Plugins for WooCommerce, Shopify etc.).
+This would open new information input for products which could perhaps be advertised in a specified timeslot which would fulfill marketing aspect.

 - Choice of different user interface colors, which must be user-specific and cached in the browser.

 - Add CSV DATEV record structure: [DATEV Developer Platform](https://developer.datev.de/datev/platform/en/dtvf).

 ## Addressed for Main Use

-- **Merchants**
+- **Merchants & eCommerce**

+- **However, it is also suited for individual users.**